kadirn7/Libris/README.md

 # 📚 LIBRIS - Library Management System

-Libris is a full-featured library management system built with Spring Boot 3 and Java 21, developed for the **Patika.dev & Getir Java Spring Boot Bootcamp**.
+Libris is a full-featured library management system built with Spring Boot 3 and Java 21.
 It offers RESTful APIs for managing books, users, borrow/return operations, and supports real-time features and scoring-based logic.

 ---